saysimple/saysimple-plugin-devkit/README.md

 }
 ```

-_And again don't forget to change example to your app translation key_
+_And again, please don't forget to change example to your app translation key._

 ## Icons

-We use [fontAwesome](https://fontawesome.com/icons) as our iconset and make them available to all apps.
+We use [fontAwesome](https://fontawesome.com/icons) as our iconset and make it available to all apps.
-If you want to use an fontAwesome you have to register it.
+If you want to use an fontAwesome icon you have to register it.
 You can do that inside the `faIcons.js` files.

 There you'll find that it exports an array with all the icons something like this: